AqwamCreates/DataPredict-Nucleus/docs/Tutorials/SendingTheCommandsFromTheFrontEnd.md

 Once you get the visualization of the model parameters on the website, you will notice that the values of the model parameters from the Roblox server is the same as the ones from the website.

+That being said, congratulations on completing this tutorial!
+Now you can control your models remotely using the [nucleus.datapredict.online](https://nucleus.datapredict.online) website.